BRANDS OF SULINDAC IN KENYA

 Sulindac should be administered orally twice a day with food.
 The maximum dosage is 400 mg per day.
 Dosages above 400 mg per day are not recommended.

 In osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis, the recommended starting dosage is 150 mg twice a day.
 The dosage may be lowered or raised depending on the response.

 A prompt response (within one week) can be expected in about one-half of patients with osteoarthritis, ankylosing spondylitis, and rheumatoid arthritis.
 Others may require longer to respond.

-Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.
-NSAIDS are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs.
+Hypersensitivity to the active substance or any of the excipients NSAIDs are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs.

-Active or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding).
+Active or history of recurrent peptic ulcer/hemorrhage (two or more distinct episodes of proven ulceration or bleeding).

 History of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy.

 Use with concomitant NSAIDs including cyclooxygenase 2 specific inhibitors.

 Other analgesics including cyclooxygenase-2 selective inhibitors: Avoid concomitant use of two or more NSAIDs (including aspirin) as this may increase the risk of adverse effects.